It's really cold in Paris right now !

 Step 1: Pin & Cut

-You should end up with two sleeves, one back and one front.
+So you should end up with two sleeves, one back and one front.

-Put the front piece above the back piece.
+Now, put the front piece above the back piece.

-Pin and sew only one shoulder because we still don't know the turtleneck mesurement.
+Then, pin and sew only one shoulder because we still don't know the turtleneck mesurement.

 Step 3: The Turtleneck